amkatzer/Pbarb_genome_annotation/README.md

 ## 1. Introduction
 ### Plant & Genome
   *Penstemon barbatus* is a plant species found within Plantaginaceae.
 This species, like most within *Penstemon* is diploid with 8 pairs of chromosomes (Freeman, 1983).
+The expected length of the genome is 750 Mbps (Broderick *et al.* 2011).

 ### References
 1. Freeman, C.C.
 Chromosome numbers in Great Plains species of Penstemon (Scrophulariaceae). *Brittonia* 35, 232–238 (1983). https://doi.org/10.2307/2806022
+2. Broderick, Shaun R., et al. "A survey of Penstemon’s genome size."
+Genome 54.2 (2011): 160-173. https://doi.org/10.1139/G10-106

 ## 2. Software links
 ### Used in multiple places